-- A medical condition which requires management with medications - Child has a tracheotomy - Child is oxygen dependent - Persistent reflux causing frequent vomiting - Requires oral feedings that take at least 30 minutes or requires tub feedings - Requires nebulizer treatments on a daily basis
+- A medical condition which requires management with medications

+- Child has a tracheotomy

+- Child is oxygen dependent

+- Persistent reflux causing frequent vomiting

+- Requires oral feedings that take at least 30 minutes or requires tub feedings

+- Requires nebulizer treatments on a daily basis

+- Requires medications by feeding tube, injection or suppository

+- Requires ostomy care

+- Has any type body cast

+- Blindness

-- Requires medications by feeding tube, injection or suppository - Requires ostomy care - Has any type body cast - Blindness - Deafness or severe hearing impairment - Complete or partial paralysis (child weighing 20 pounds or more) - Has self-harming behaviors such as cutting, ingesting poisonous substances, etc. - Depends upon medication to keep a life threatening condition under control including, but not limited to asthma, chronic lung disease, diabetes, heart disease, HIV infection, or chronic kidney disease being maintained by dialysis - Limited mobility - Bedwetting and urination in places other than the toilet - Several years behind in the development of age-appropriate knowledge of self-care or life skills - Medical interventions may be required while in school
+- Deafness or severe hearing impairment

+- Complete or partial paralysis (child weighing 20 pounds or more) - Has self-harming behaviors such as cutting, ingesting poisonous substances, etc. - Depends upon medication to keep a life threatening condition under control including, but not limited to asthma, chronic lung disease, diabetes, heart disease, HIV infection, or chronic kidney disease being maintained by dialysis - Limited mobility - Bedwetting and urination in places other than the toilet - Several years behind in the development of age-appropriate knowledge of self-care or life skills - Medical interventions may be required while in school

-Maternity Homes & Second Chance Homes (SCH):
+Maternity Homes & Parent Support Programs (Second Chance Homes):

-A child served in the Maternity Homes and Second Chance Homes is preparing for motherhood or receiving hands on parenting training.
+A child served in the Maternity Homes and Parenting Support Programs (Second Chance Homes) is preparing for motherhood or receiving hands on parenting training.
 The premise of these program designations are to support an adolescent who is either pregnant or have a child/children with the skills and knowledge to care for their child(ren).
-The ages of the adolescent approved for this program designation can be 14-18.
 Their emotional and/or behavioral management problems are mild.